 What practitioners have found

 Practitioners have found that the SLUMS test has been able to detect early cognitive or memory problems that the MMSE misses.
 It has been found the Mini Mental Status Examination (MMSE) has limitations as a screening tool, especially with regards to the higher educated patients with mild memory problems.
 The MMSE also requires a follow up screening.

 So if you or family members are being tested for symptoms of dementia, ask your health care provider if they are going to be doing the Mini Mental, as well as the St. Louis University Mental Status Exam.

 It only takes about 7 to 10 extra minutes to give the SLUMS test and it complements the MMSE by asking the individual to perform tasks such as simple math, naming animals, recalling facts, and drawing a clock and placing the hands on the clock.
-Remember, the only difference in the tests, is SLUMS identifies early signs of dementia, and does not require any follow up testing.
+Remember, the only difference in the tests, is SLUMS testing score identifies early signs of dementia, or mild neurocognitive disorder.
+And it does not require any follow up testing.
 It can identify mild forms of memory problems on the first visit so that early treatment can be started.